objectivecosta/atom-language-swift/README.md

-# Swift language support in Atom
+# Swift 3 language support in Atom

-Adds syntax highlighting to Swift files in Atom.
+Adds syntax highlighting to Swift 3 files in Atom.

-**NOTE**: I am currently looking for a new maintainer for this package.